snoopy/textadept-hydra/README.md

 # textadept-hydra

-A plugin for the textadept editor, modeled on the emacs "hydra" plugin.
+A plugin for the textadept editor, modeled on the emacs [hydra](https://github.com/abo-abo/hydra) plugin.
 It allows you to define key maps for related commands, with the ability to easily repeat commands by using a single keystroke.
 This allows you to avoid the mouse.
 When a hydra is active, the available keys and actions are displayed in the status bar,